DabblerDK/MEP-SW-ESP32/README.md

 # MEP-SW-ESP32
 Multipurpose Expansion Port (MEP) ESP32 Software for OSGP Smart Meters

+---
+# This hardware will not be updated any further as I no longer have access to a NES Smart Meter.
+Read more here: https://www.dabbler.dk/index.php/2023/10/31/echelon-nes-smart-meters-probably-our-final-post-on-this-topic/
+---

 This is the repository holding the Software for OSGP Smart Meters (i.e. Echelon or NES).
 Please:

 - see https://github.com/OSGP-Alliance-MEP-and-Optical for further hardware specifiactions of these meters.